Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 ## Recommendation R.W.8.5

-Source: S.W.5.4
+Source: S.W.5.4, S.W.20, S.W.23, S.W.9

+Test cases that rely upon global variables are fragile.
+Indeed, these can be changed unexpectedly due to their wide scope.
+The issue is even worse in JavaScript, where their scope may be the whole project.
 Mutual-dependent test cases w.r.t. the input data are highly fragile because sensible to a range of different modifications that may appear unrelated.
 Defining a data setup per test case make them independent and less fragile to input data modifications.
+One step further, test cases must not access the same data from the test DB; restore the DB state after each test.
+Even more, creating a new web driver instance per each test case ensures test isolation and easiers parallelization.

-See also: S.W.5.2
+See also: R.W.8.2

 ## Recommendation R.W.8.6